openedx/edx-documentation/en_us/shared/building_and_running_chapters/releasing_course/beta_testing.rst

    * -
      - Yes
      - No
-   * - Before the Course Enrollment Date
+   * - Before the course enrollment date
      - X
      -
-   * - Before the Course Start Date
+   * - Before the course start date
      - X
      -
-   * - Before the section Release Day
+   * - Before the section release day
      - X
      -
-   * - Before the subsection Release Day
+   * - Before the subsection release day
      - X
      -
-   * - Before the unit is Published
+   * - Before the unit is published
      -
      - X
    * - Before a draft replaces a live unit